ngupta23/ds_lib_template/README.md

 3. Includes tools to assist developers in day to day tasks
     - Formatting is consistent and automatically applied by `black`
+    - Inconsistencies in code are automatically pointed out by `flake8`
+    - Order of imports is consistent and automatically applied by `isort`

 ```
 black .